Painless Hair Removal with Waxing: The Complete Guide

 - Offer a post-wax vajacial to flush the skin, soothe tender skin, and keep intimate areas protected from bacteria growth.
 Spray skin with a blend of chilled aloe vera and rosewater, and then apply a cooled Brazilian Waxing Mask to infuse skin with antioxidants and essential ingredients.

-- One of the most essential tips to reduce pain during intimate waxing is to not shave in-between services.
+- One of the most essential tips to reduce pain during intimate waxing is not to shave in-between services.
 Shaving can disrupt the hair growth cycle and increase the likeliness of ingrown hairs and post-waxing breakouts.

 How to Remove Facial Hair Painlessly